This post may contain affiliate links. For more information, read my disclosure policy.

 - 2 large eggs

-- 1 tablespoon pure vanilla extract
+- 2 teaspoons pure vanilla extract

 - 1 teaspoon baking soda

-- 3 1/4 cups all-purpose flour
+- 3 cups (372g) all-purpose flour

-- 1 1/2 cup mini chocolate chips
+- 1 1/2 cups mini chocolate chips

-- 60 Rolo candies, unwrapped (from about 2-12 ounce packages)
+- 60 Rolo candies unwrapped (from about 2-12 ounce packages) or any other candy

 - Preheat oven to 350°F. Bake cookie cups for about 9-11 minutes (the outside will start to turn a golden color when done).

-- When the cookie cups come out of the oven, press one Rolo into the center of each.
+- When the cookie cups come out of the oven, press one candy into the center of each.
 Let cool completely in pans before removing (let the Rolo re-harden or it will collapse).
 Cookies should pop out easily with the aid of a knife.